Whistleblower Protection Law for Employees of Government Contractors and Grantees

 Two provisions of the NDAA protect whistleblowers: Section 827, codified at 10 U.S.C. § 2409, covers individuals working on contracts with the U.S. Department of Defense or NASA; and Section 828, codified at 41 U.S.C. § 4712, covers individuals working on contracts or grants funded by other federal agencies.
 Section 827 amended an existing law that protects employees of DOD contractors, but Section 828 was enacted as a new pilot program and would have expired in 2017 absent the enactment of S. 795.

-The scope of coverage is broad and includes all individuals performing work on a government contract or grant, including personal services contractors and employees of a contractor, subcontractor, grantee or subgrantee.
+The scope of coverage is broad and includes all individuals performing work on a government contract or grant, including personal services contractors and employees of a contractor, subcontractor, grantee, or subgrantee.
 The NDAA whistleblower provisions do not apply, however, to work performed for intelligence agencies, including the Federal Bureau of Investigation, the Central Intelligence Agency, the Defense Intelligence Agency, the National Geospatial-Intelligence Agency, the National Security Agency, the Office of the Director of National Intelligence, and the National Reconnaissance Office.
+Note that the NDAA does not mention sovereign immunity and does not abrogate Eleventh Amendment immunity.
+But a state entity such as a university could affirmatively agree to comply with the requirements of the NDAA.

 Both NDAA anti-retaliation provisions protect disclosures about: